analia-mok/tweak-cli/README.md

 - [ ] Adjust pulldb and pullfiles scripts to allow selection of environments.
 - [ ] CI/CD file generation.
 We do have a standard set of CircleCI-related files that barely change from project to project that we could share.
-  - WordPress + Pantheon's CircleCI Orb.
+  - Ex.
+WordPress + Pantheon's CircleCI Orb.
+- [ ] Add better test coverage...
 - [ ] Opt-in to tweak in `pantheon.yml` configuration for quicksilver (e.g. Slack, New Relic Notifications)
 - [ ] There's some caveats to using Symfony's Process component for running external commands.
 It would be convenient to run `lando init` if the current project to `tweak in` does not a lando.yml yet.
 - [ ] Support other hosting platforms that are lando friendly, such as [Platform.sh](https://platform.sh).